Edw590/F1DP/README.md

 ## There are bugs I don't know how to fix

 Currently there are bugs on the ported code.
 - One very noticeable is that when you create a new game, go on the dead body and click D when exchanging items, an error dialog appears --> with no error written.
 I've no idea why that happens.
 I'm pointing to a readable place in memory, so wtf.
+Doesn't do anything bad, just doesn't show the message, but still very weird.
 - Other errors include when clicking D with fewer items to exchange with the body, all disappears.
 But only from the screen.
 It's all on the dead body's inventory if you go back and exchange items again.
+So again doesn't do anything bad, but wtf.
+Curious to know why it happens.
 - Or the current and total weight not showing on the inventory.
+As it replaces the format string from "%s %d" to "%s %d/%d" and that one doesn't work, it breaks the original functionality.
+That must also be fixed somehow, in my case without debugging the game, which is not easy or possible, but I'll try and see if I can (any help is appreciated).
+As this is not working and breaking original functionality (wow), it's disabled on the patcher.

-These for now, but maybe more as more patches are ported
+These for now, but maybe more as more patches are ported (and if there are bad bugs like the last one above, those will either be disabled or a warning will be added to them for the player to have an informed decision when I make the patches optional).

 ## How I've been doing this